Sascha Lobo

 Sascha Lobo (born 11 May 1975 in Berlin) is a German blogger, writer, journalist, Audiobook-narrator and copywriter.
 Lobo's work is primarily concerned with the Internet and with the social effects of new technology.

 Career

 In 2000, Lobo founded a short-lived advertising agency, and in the following years worked in advertising while also writing for the magazine Blond.
 In 2005 he co-founded the blog Riesenmaschine.
 The following year his book Wir nennen es Arbeit (engl.
 "We call it work", co-written with Holm Friebe) was published.

 In 2007 Lobo co-founded adical (later renamed adnation), a blog-focussed marketing agency.

 His first novel Strohfeuer was published in September 2010.

+He joined the Advisory Board of the iu Internationale Hochschule in September 2023.